joonv2/VisualSiteDiary/README.md

 ## Fine-tuning
 If you want to train your own model you can follow the instructions below.

-  1. Download the Construction image dataset from the original paper.
+  1. Download the Construction image datasets from the original paper.
       - ACID (https://www.acidb.ca/dataset)
       - ACTV (https://github.com/HannahHuanLIU/AEC-image-captioning)
       - SAFE (https://doi.org/10.1061/JCEMD4.COENG-12096)